internet safety week

 News

-Piracy warning is actually bait for ransomware installation
+Warning on piracy is actually bait for ransomware installation

-By Felipe Demartini on Canaltech
+By Felipe Demartini in Canaltech

-Does a Ransomware attack start with dangerous malware?
+Does a ransomware attack start with dangerous malware?
 No!

-By Nikolay Pankov on Kaspersky Daily
+By Nikolay Pankov in Kaspersky Daily

 By Fernando Tavella in We Live Security

-By Amit Yoran in CISO Advisor
+By amit yoran in Ciso Advisor

 Hotspot: learn about the dangers of free public Wi-Fi

-By Kelvin Zimmer on Lumiun Blog
+By Kelvin Zimmer in Lumiun Blog

-By Felipe Demartini on Canaltech
+By Felipe Demartini in Canaltech

 By Phil Muncaster in We Live Security